OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-standing-order-consents.md

 | Identification |0..1 |OBDomesticStandingOrder3/UltimateDebtor/Identification |Identification assigned by an institution to identify an account.
 This identification is known by the account owner. |Max256Text | | |
 | Name |0..1 |OBDomesticStandingOrder3/UltimateDebtor/Name |The account name is the name or names of the account owner(s) represented at an account level, as displayed by the ASPSP's online channels.
 Note, the account name is not the product name or the nickname of the account. |Max350Text | | |
 | LEI |0..1 | OBDomesticStandingOrder3/UltimateDebtor/LEI |Legal Entity Identification by which a party is known and which is usually used to identify that party. |Max20Text | | |

+#### OBRemittanceInformation1

+The OBRemittanceInformation1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obremittanceinformation1) page.

 ### Domestic Standing Order Consent - Request